Vyral/base-template/_posts/2022-10-27-reasons-to-buy-or-sell-this-holiday-season.md

 **1\.
 There’s less competition.** Whether you’re looking to buy or sell, many people will take a step back from the market to spend time with their families.&nbsp;

 **2\.
-Holiday decorations make your home cozier.** Buyers will feel like they can really make your house a home if they can see that holiday touch.
+Holiday decorations make your home cozier.** Buyers will feel like they can make your house a home if they can see that holiday touch.

 {% include pullquote.html %}